MC1183611 – (Updated) Consult and merge into a meeting or group call via Dual-Tone Multi-Frequency (DTMF)

 Increased Support Requests

-The introduction of the new feature without prior training or documentation updates may lead to an increase in support requests from users who encounter issues or have questions about the new functionality.
+The introduction of the DTMF feature may lead to an influx of support requests from users unfamiliar with the new functionality, impacting IT support resources.

 - references: https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=518218